The surrogacy service requires huge dedication and commitment to the intended end of surrogates.

 Most surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starting any medical process.

 This analysis requires ensuring that the born child/children will get a safe and stable home and family for healthy raising.

 The application of intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.

 The surrogacy agency also checks all the safety parameters which can affect the surrogate.

-Surrogate may feel confident to pursue surrogacy after known all this information from the intended parents.
+Surrogates may feel confident to pursue surrogacy after knowing all this information from the intended parents.

 Read related: Surrogacy laws to know before going for surrogacy.